pvsherman/YAML-Editor-UI-for-.NET/README.md

 # YamlTreeEditor

-**YamlTreeEditorControl** is an extensible WinForms component for viewing, editing, and managing YAML files in a structured tree format.
+**YamlTreeEditorControl** is a starting point of a WinForms component for viewing, editing, and managing YAML files in a structured tree format.
 It is designed to offer a user-friendly alternative to raw text-based editing, with support for advanced YAML features like sequences, mappings, inline and multi-line comments, drag-and-drop reordering, and visual styling.

 <img src="https://github.com/user-attachments/assets/c1dfbec2-e8d1-4ca2-bbfd-44810dcd2713" alt="Alt Text" width="500" height="400">